toknapp/python-sdk-upvest/README.md

 After parsing it to JSON, John can extract the recovery kit with `response["recoverykit"]` and pass it on to Jane

 ### Wallet Creation
 After creating an account Jane wants to create an Ethereum wallet.
 In order to do that on behalf of Jane, John needs to initialize an OAuth Object with his client credentials and Jane's username and password.
 After doing so John can easily create a wallet by providing the respective `asset_id` for Ethereum to the `create_wallet()` function.
-The asset ids can be retrieved via a call to the upvest asset endpoint, using the clientele authentication:
+The asset ids can be retrieved via a call to the Upvest asset endpoint, using the clientele authentication:
 ```python
 from upvest.tenancy import UpvestClienteleAPI
 clientele = UpvestClienteleAPI(CLIENT_ID, CLIENT_SECRET, username, password)